Running and debugging Node.js

 Debugging a Node.js application that uses nodemon

 The AppCode built-in debugger can automatically reconnect to running Node.js processes.
 This lets you debug Node.js applications that use the nodemon utility, which automatically reloads your Node.js process when the code is updated.

---inspect flag) and then connect to it using the Attach to a Node.js/Chrome debug configuration with the Reconnect Automatically option on.
+--inspect-brk flag) and then connect to it using the Attach to a Node.js/Chrome debug configuration with the Reconnect Automatically option on.

-Open the embedded Terminal (⌥ F12) and type
+In the embedded Terminal (⌥ F12), type

 npm install --save-dev nodemonor

-yarn add nodemon --devat the command prompt to install nodemon as a development dependency.
+yarn add nodemon --devto install nodemon as a development dependency.

-To start an application with nodemon in the debug mode
+Start an application with nodemon in the debug mode

 Create and run the following

-debug": "nodemon --inspect <path_to_the_file_that_starts_your_application>
+npm debugscript:debug": "nodemon --inspect <path_to_the_file_that_starts_your_application>

-To debug an application
+Debug an application

 Set the breakpoints in your code as necessary.

 Create a new Attach to a Node.js/Chrome configuration as described in Debugging a running Node.js application and select the Reconnect automatically checkbox.

-9229) because it’s the default port the debugger is listening on.
+9229because it’s the default port the debugger is listening on.
 But you can double-check what port is used in the message logged when you run the app in the debug mode.

-Now, every time you make any changes to the code and save them (⌘S), nodemon will automatically reload the application and the debugger will automatically re-attach to the restarted process.
+Now, every time you make any changes to the code and save them ⌃ S, nodemon will automatically reload the application and the debugger will automatically re-attach to the restarted process.